tobiasvogel/i2cselect/README.md

 You could switch lines by simply triggering a random read or write operation to another line and thereby causing the Kernel to switch lines, what doubtlessly works but may become sluggish and inflexible depending on your specific requirements.

 The i2cselect utility works around this problem by simply opening the requested line for you and reading a single byte from the opened line<sup><b>2</b></sup>.
 More importantly, though, it lets you assign aliases for the lines either directly hardcoded at compile-time, from a config-file at runtime or even use both variants at the same time.
-This allows for a quick access by a simple call line `$> i2cselect ir-sensor` as an example to have the corresponding line (and its devices) appear on i2c-1.
+This allows for a quick access by a simple call like `$> i2cselect ir-sensor` as an example to have the corresponding line (and its devices) appear on i2c-1.

 The utility is written to be easy to integrate in scripts with different options available to control its behaviour and verbosity.
 <br>